 - Authoritarian leadership does not encourage self-sufficiency and creativity.

-- This leadership style should NOT be used for longer-term leadership development, as wider developmental needs are ignored or become secondary.
+- This leadership style should NOT be used for longer-term team performance, as wider developmental needs are ignored or become secondary.

 Although authoritarian leadership might appear ‘wrong,’ it is a critical leadership style for many situations, including:

 - When confidence or competence is low.
-This is especially useful for when there is limited time to reach certain performance goals.
+This is especially useful for when there is limited time to reach certain performance goals or at the start of rebuilding trust.

 - ‘Emergency’ situations – when there is a crisis in the business and things just need to get done and done right.
 When used in these situations, this does not mean you are a micromanager.